 Another chemical used in most American sunscreens, octinoxate causes mood changes, skin problems, and thyroid alterations in animal studies.

 - Homosalate: Interrupts the effectiveness and processing of hormones important in both men and women.
 Androgen, testosterone, and estrogen have all been shown to display changes related to the use of this chemical.

 Some experts believe that the unintentional side effects of using these chemical drenched creams may counteract the benefit of using them at all.
 The Department of Growth and Reproduction at the University of Copenhagen in Denmark found that a remarkably low amount of studies have been done on the chemicals.
 In this university’s journal article, the abstract portion of the document was not blunt in discussing the professional’s worries over the products used in sunscreen.

 “Few human studies have investigated potential side effects of UV-filters, although human exposure is high as UV-filters in sunscreens are rapidly absorbed from the skin.
 One of the UV-filters, BP-3, has been found in 96% of urine samples in the US and several UV-filters in 85% of Swiss breast milk samples.
-It seems pertinent to evaluate whether exposure to UV-filters contribute to possible adverse effects on the developing organs of foetuses and children.”
+It seems pertinent to evaluate whether exposure to UV-filters contributes to possible adverse effects on the developing organs of fetuses and children.”

 There are alternate ways to protect you and your family from the harmful toxins in modern, chemical sunscreens.
 The best option is often to just steer clear of direct sunlight during peak times during the day and keep your body covered when possible.
-Wear long sleeves, large sun hats and sunglasses during the day.
+Wear long sleeves, large sun hats, and sunglasses during the day.
 Search for clothing made by companies who have begun selling clothes that, while breathable, provide excellent protection against harmful UV rays.